collective/collective.dancing/README.rst

 There's other ways to contribute to the project if you're not a developer; one is to post a message to the `mailing list`_ describing any successes or problems that you have with the software.
 That's the only way we can know if S&D is working correctly for you.

-Another is to add a screenshot to the `sites using S&D`_.
+Another is to add a line to the `sites using S&D`_.
+Please fork S&D and update ``SITES_USING_SINGING_AND_DANCING.rst`` in docs directory.
+After finishing you can send us a pull request, and we'll merge it.

 Developers
 ==========